-US CDC tracks new lineage of virus that causes Covid
+US CDC tracks new lineage of virus that causes COVID

-ATLANTA — The United States (US) Centers for Disease Control and Prevention (CDC) said on Thursday (Aug 17) that it was tracking a new lineage of the virus that causes Covid-19.

-ATLANTA — The United States (US) Centers for Disease Control and Prevention (CDC) said on Thursday (Aug 17) that it was tracking a new lineage of the virus that causes Covid-19.
+U.S. Centers for Disease Control and Prevention said on Thursday that it was tracking a new, highly mutated lineage of the virus that causes COVID-19.

 The lineage is named BA.2.86, and has been detected in the United States, Denmark and Israel, the CDC said in a post on messaging platform X.

-Note: (This story has been corrected to fix the name of the COVID variant to XBB.1.5 in paragraphs 6 and 8, the name of Fred Hutchinson Cancer Center in paragraph 8, and typos for BA.2.86 in paragraph 7)